 Do not forget a small first aid kit with all the necessary medicine and supplies along with your medicinal kit.
 Your prescribed medicines may not be available in higher altitudes as there is a shortage of medicine so, make sure you have enough dosage before you continue with the trip.

 Your experience on the trek depends on what month you travel on.
 Nepal experiences four climates spring, autumn, winter, and summer, which can affect the difficulty of the trip.

 Autumn starts from September to November.
 It is the best time to trek to the Everest Base Camp as the air is warmer and the temperature is moderate.
 There are fewer chances of bad weather so you will be able to see an unobstructed view of the mountains.

-The flights are also most prone to be delayed and canceled during the monsoon because of constant rainfall which can be a nuisance on your trip.
-Even winter season sees frequent flight delays and cancellations due to unpredictable weather conditions.
+The flights are also most prone to be delayed and cancelled during the monsoon because of constant rainfall which can be a nuisance on your trip.
+Even the winter season sees frequent flight delays and cancellations due to unpredictable weather conditions.

 Thus, it is important to plan the Everest Base Camp Trek carefully.
 You can enjoy your trek with the beautiful nature of Nepal and along the glistening mountains without facing any adversities.

 Finally accessing the mentioned conditions and planning your trek can decrease the difficulty of the trek drastically leaving you only with memories you will never forget.
 You can look forward to being among the huge snow-cloud mountains at the Everest Base Camp.
 Enjoy the magnificent panoramic view of Mt.
 Everest (8848m) with all its glory and the glistening peaks surrounding it.